nhsconnect/gpconnect/pages/appointments/appointments_service_configuration.md

 - For ALL organisations in the supplier's system that are eligible to use GP Connect:
 	- the organisation configuration **SHALL** be visible
-	- the effect of service filtering upon the API **SHALL** be dependent on the organisation configuration

 {% include note.html content="This state has been included so that when service filtering configuration can be made available to all organisations using the supplier's system, there is no need to continue to maintain the selected organisation list." %}